 The Company has entered into operating leases for its corporate headquarters and a storage space facility with an entity that is wholly owned by the Company's chief executive officer.
 The Company has evaluated its relationship with the related party and concluded that the related party is not a variable interest entity because the Company has no direct ownership interest or relationship other than the leases.
 The lease for headquarters is for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the properties.
 Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
-Under ASC 842, operating lease cost recognized for the year ended December 31, 2019 was \$2.0 million and was allocated between Direct service costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.
-The Operating lease right-of-use assets at December 31, 2019 were \$5.3 million in the consolidated balance sheets.
-The current and long-term portions of the lease liabilities at December 31, 2019 were \$1.8 million and \$3.5 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.
-Under ASC 840, lease expense recognized for the years ended December 31, 2018 and 2017 was \$2.2 million and \$2.1 million, respectively.
-The lease expense was allocated between Direct service costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.
+Operating lease cost recognized for the years ended December 31, 2020 and 2019 was \$2.0 million, respectively, and was allocated between Direct service costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.
+The Operating lease right-of-use assets at December 31, 2020 and 2019 were \$3.5 million and \$5.3 million in the consolidated balance sheets.
+The current and long-term portions of the lease liabilities at December 31, 2020 were \$1.9 million and \$1.6 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the consolidated balance sheets.
+The current liabilities and Operating lease liabilities in the consolidated between Direct service costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.